deepnlpf/site/docs/guide.md

     $ deepnlpf --command args

 All of the following examples assume that you have installed the Framework CLI.
-Change the commands if you want to use without installing the CLI.
+Change the commands if you want to use without <a href="https://deepnlpf.github.io/site/docs/configuration#config-cli-deepnlpf">installing the CLI</a>.

 ### Help

     $ deepnlpf -h

-### List Plugins
+### List Plugins Install

     $ deepnlpf --plugins all

+    freeling
+    stanfordcorenlp
+    pywsd
+    spacy
+    quanteda
+    semafor
+    deepnlp
+    cogcomp
+    wordnet
+    supwsd
+    helloworld

 ### Save New Corpus
 To save a corpus, it must be organized in one of the two directory structures shown below.

 Simple structure

-    /home/user/corpus/
+    /home/$user/path_corpus/
                         document_1.txt
                         document_2.txt
                         ..

 or Complete Structure

-    /home/user/corpus/
+    /home/$user/path_corpus/
                         train/
                             pos/
                                 document_01.txt